code-dot-org/code-dot-org/pegasus/sites/virtual/curriculum-course4/12/Teacher.md

 ## Lesson Objectives
 ### Students will:

-- Edit existing functions to make them work for specific tasks
+- Identify repeated movements and utilize functions to simplify their program
+- Use trial and error to re-create complex patterns
+- Break complex tasks into smaller repeatable sections
-- Combine similar functions into a single one by utilizing parameters
+- Combine simple shapes into complex designs with functions

 [/together]